Leaflet: What you will need to pay

 • any income you have such as pensions and benefits

-• any extra expenses you have because of a disability or condition, we call this disability-related expenses (DRE)
+• any extra expenses you have because of a disability or condition.
+We call this disability-related expenses (DRE)

 Property and land